"Soprano Janai Brugger, a crowd favorite, is clearly someone to watch."

 Ruth o.
 Bingham, Honolulu Pulse

 Janai Brugger, a 2012 winner of Operalia and of the Metropolitan Opera National Council Auditions, begins the 2017-18 Season returning to the Royal Opera House Covent Garden in the role of Pamina Die Zauberflöte.
-The artist performs in Mahler’s Fourth Symphony with LA Philharmonic and the Philadelphia Orchestra and travles to her home city of Chicago to take on the role of Liù Turandot at Lyric Opera of Chicago and stars in Ask your Mama with Chicago Sinfonietta.
+The artist performs in Mahler’s Fourth Symphony with LA Philharmonic and the Philadelphia Orchestra and travels to her home city of Chicago to take on the role of Liù Turandot at Lyric Opera of Chicago and stars in Ask your Mama with Chicago Sinfonietta.
 Ms Brugger also gives a recital at the University of Michigan as well as a concert performance as Clara Porgy and Bess.
-At Palm Beach Opera she sings Susanna Le nozze di Figaro and finishes the season at the Dutch Natioanl Opera as Servillia La clemenza di Tito.
+At Palm Beach Opera she sings Susanna Le Nozze di Figaro and finishes the season at the Dutch National Opera as Servillia La clemenza di Tito.

-Recent hightlights include performances at the Metropolitan Opera of New York in several roles: Jemmy Guillaume Tell (role debut), Michaela Carmen, Pamina The Magic Flute and Marzelline Fidelio (role debut).
+Recent highlights include performances at the Metropolitan Opera of New York in several roles: Jemmy Guillaume Tell (role debut), Michaela Carmen, Pamina The Magic Flute and Marzelline Fidelio (role debut).
 The proud recipient of the 2016 Marian Anderson Award, the artist gave a recital at the Kennedy Centre in Washington DC and later joined Atlanta Symphony for the role of Amor Orfeo in concerts and a recording.
-She appeared in the Bonn Aids Gala in Germany and sang Beethoven’s Ninth Symphony at Grant Park in Chicago
+She appeared in the Bonn Aids Gala in Germany and sang Beethoven’s Ninth Symphony at Grant Park in Chicago.

 This biography is for information only and should not be reproduced.